ycarowr/SpaceMarine/README.md

 4. The initialization of the systems;
 5. [Submodule](https://github.com/ycarowr/Tools) with Tools to speed up the implementation and make everything more generic.

 ### Scenes
 The game is separated into two different [scenes](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scenes) that work independently:
   1. __Opening__ - It contains a short introduction of the game, displays a cut scene with a background, a spacecraft and text dialogs that receive input to go ahead and write the next sentence.
 The presentation ends with a dark screen fade which makes the transition to the playable part of the game.
 The scene is mostly driven by the script [OpenSceneSequence](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Data/Sequences/Opening/OpeningSceneSequence.cs), which contains the instructions to move the spacecraft and show the text dialog.
   2. __Game__ - Contains the playable part of the game: monsters, player, doors, rooms and elevator are all here.

 ### The MVC and Communication between Model and View
 I won't cover what is a [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) here, there is a ton of content regarding this subject online, for sure won't be difficult to find more information about it.

 The [Model](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Model) is mostly driven by the pure C# class named [Game](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/Model/Game.cs) and the implementation follows the composition pattern splitting all the [game mechanics](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Model/Mechanics) into smaller classes injecting their dependencies using the constructor.

+The [UI](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui) elements that in someways interact with the player inherit from these two [base classes](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui/Entities/Base), the first always interact with the player and the second has states and can by switched on, off or inactive.

-The Model and [UI/View](https://github.com/ycarowr/SpaceMarine/tree/master/Assets/Scripts/Ui) communication is done using the following [Interfaces/Events](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/GameEvents/GameEvent.cs) and the [Observer Pattern](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) which allows to remove the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between both layers of the application.
+The Model and UI communication is done using the following [Interfaces/Events](https://github.com/ycarowr/SpaceMarine/blob/master/Assets/Scripts/GameEvents/GameEvent.cs) and the [Observer Pattern](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) which allows to remove the [coupling](https://en.wikipedia.org/wiki/Coupling_(computer_programming)) between both layers of the application.
 In shorter words, the UI scripts implement an interface and subscribe to the events they are interested in, and the Model classes dispatch those events when they happen.

 As the [Observer](https://github.com/ycarowr/Tools/blob/3be2788408fd80bcd3c4a849bb0a7161230d944a/Patterns/Observer/Observer.cs) code shows, once a listener subscribes the event register, all its events/interfaces are now ready to be notified by the game model.